 “I’M NOT GOING TO EAT IT YOU SON-OF-A-BITCH!”

 I wait a beat.
-He’s just crossed the line between simple badgering (which is how he communicates most of the time despite years of trying to get him to stop) and really being offensive.
+He’s just crossed the line between perseverative questions (which is how he communicates most of the time) and being offensive.
 I say, very calmly, “We are not going to the park anymore.
-If you can’t be nice to me I won’t be nice to you.”
+If you say bad words to me I don’t want to go.”

 “I HATE YOU YOU FREAKING BITCH!”